Step 1 Apply a scenario to use in the Flow Action

 Step 2 Store the field values to search with in a new variable

 Field values gathered in a screen component, or in a non-UI flow, have to be stored in a variable to serve as input for the "Find Duplicates by Field Values" flow action.

 - From the Elements section, drag a new Assignment to the screen from the toolbox on the left side.

-An assigment is used to store the field values in a variable, so you can later use it to search with in the DC Flow action.
+An assignment is used to store field values in a variable, that you can later on use as input for the DC Flow action.

 - At "Label", define a name for the assignment.
 If the API name is not set automatically, make sure an API name is defined as well.

 - At "Set Variable Values", click in the "Search variables..." field and choose "+ New Resource".